skunkworxdark/XYGrid_nodes/README.md

 ## Main Nodes
 ### `Images To Grids` node
 Takes a collection of images and creates a grid(s) of images.
-If there are more images than the size of a single grid then mutilple grids will be created until it runs out of images.
+If there are more images than the size of a single grid then multiple grids will be created until it runs out of images.
 <details><summary>Workflow Example</summary>

 ![GridWorkflow](images/I2G-RndRangeWorkFlow.png)</details>